rizalrepo/sso-client-lib/README.md

 php artisan make:middleware Authenticate
 ```

-then update code bellow to Middleware/Authenticate.php
+then update code bellow to Middleware/Authenticate.php and adjust config with your preference

 ```
 <?php